laurent22/joplin/README.md

 Incorrect search filters are interpreted as a phrase search, e.g. misspelled `nootebook:Example` or non-existing `https://joplinapp.org`.

 ## Search order
+Search results can be sorted by "relevance", title creation date or modification date.

-Notes are sorted by "relevance".
-Currently it means the notes that contain the requested terms the most times are on top.
+The "relevance" (BM25) sorting means the notes that contain the requested terms the most times are on top.
 For queries with multiple terms, it also matters how close to each other the terms are.
 This is a bit experimental so if you notice a search query that returns unexpected results, please report it in the forum, providing as many details as possible to replicate the issue.

 # Goto Anything